 NDEQ develops water quality standards that designate the beneficial uses to be made of surface waters and the water quality criteria to protect these assigned uses.
-Title 117 - Nebraska Surface Water Quality Standards form the basis of water quality protection for all surface water quality programs conducted by the Department.
+Title 117 - Nebraska Surface Water Quality Standards forms the basis of water quality protection for all surface water quality programs conducted by the Department.
 The federal Clean Water Act specifies that States review their water quality standards and revise where appropriate once every three years.
-NDEQ's latest triennial review was completed in FY2006 with the final proposed revisions being heard and approved by the Environmental Quality Council on December 2, 2005.
+NDEQ's last triennial review was completed in FY2006 with the final proposed revisions being heard and approved by the Environmental Quality Council on December 2, 2005.
 Governor Heinemann approved these revisions and they became the official surface water quality standards regulation for the State of Nebraska on July 31, 2006 (FY2007).
 The Standards were submitted to EPA Region VII for their approval under the Clean Water Act on August 17, 2006.
-The State is still awaiting a response from EPA.
+As of the end of FY2008, the State was still awaiting action from EPA.